jwintersinger/covid19on/index.md

 2. [Report from a bunch of UofT/UHN/Sunnybrook people](https://www.covid-19-mc.ca/).
 This came out last night (Mar.
 18th).
 It's not sophisticated as the ICL report, but it's specific to Ontario.

-Both reports take a similar approach -- they model the behaviour of individual patients, seeing how the number of infections changes over time and how it compares to health care system capacity.
+Both reports take a similar approach---they model the behaviour of individual patients, seeing how the number of infections changes over time and how it compares to health care system capacity.
 The ICL approach is more sophisticated because they model how different kinds of interventions (social distancing, etc.) change things through time.

 Ontario report